atom-box/eleventy-base-blog/posts/sql-challenges.md

     * DAY_MINUTE
     * DAY_HOUR
     * YEAR_MONTH

-## Resources
+# Activity 2: Try the employees db at SQLTutorial website

+Here is a database (but for now, no exercises).

-There is a smaller database of employees at [sqltutorial.org](https://www.sqltutorial.org/sql-sample-database/).
-It is loaded by just cut an d paste, in case that is easier for you.
+The database of employees is at [sqltutorial.org](https://www.sqltutorial.org/sql-sample-database/).
+It is small and can be loaded by just cut and paste, in case that is easier for you than using the gigantic db in Activity 1.

 ## Example rows from the EMPLOYEES database